security best-practices compliance

 • Validate inputs — reject or escape special characters that could be interpreted as instructions

-• Limit input length — cap user messages at a reasonable length (e.g., 10,000 characters)
+• Cap input length — limit user messages to a reasonable size (e.g. 10,000 characters)

 • Separate instructions from data — use clear delimiters between system instructions and user input